 If we are fair-weather friends of God, then we will worship Him and love Him when things are easy, and once things get truly difficult, once our patience is tested, we fail the test and prove that we are unworthy of being honored by Him.

-The Prophet, peace be upon him, suffered many hardships during his career that must have seemed purposeless and needless, since God had the power to protect him at all times and to ensure the very best for him.
+The Prophet, , suffered many hardships during his career that must have seemed purposeless and needless, since God had the power to protect him at all times and to ensure the very best for him.
 For 13 years he and his followers had to suffer under the hands of the pagans of Mecca.
 Couldn’t have God made this only one year, so that the Prophet and his followers used their time more productively?
 Couldn’t they have used all these years of suffering better if God had enabled Islam to spread faster?
 What was the point of the Prophet losing his wife and his main protector in Mecca, his uncle Abu Talib, at a crucial place in his career, greatly weakening him?

 What the Prophet was taught with all of these difficulties is that God is a King, and He does as He wishes with His servants.
 If we have truly submitted, we will accept His decrees, thinking the best of Him and continuing to love Him, praise Him and worship Him, even as we suffer knowing that He can end our suffering.